hnhdigital-os/php-linode-api/README.md

 us-east-1a (US)
 ```

 Calling the `get` method directly on this same class will return an array of the values from the same endpoint.
+This will also auto-fill the object (the same as above, passing the true actually just calls the get method).

 ```php
 $result = (new Region('us-east-1a'))->get();